Skip to main content

 Average Cost of Steel vs Fiberglass Entry Doors in Pittsburgh

 Quick Tip: Want a more specific price for your home?
-Try our door pricing calculator to get a personalized estimate in minutes.
+Try our door pricing estimator to get a personalized estimate in minutes.

 Entry Door Maintenance: Is Fiberglass vs Steel Less Upkeep?

-When choosing a new entry door, maintenance is an important factor to consider, especially if you want your investment to look great and last for years.
-Both fiberglass and steel doors are popular low-maintenance options, but they differ slightly in how much care they require over time.
+Maintenance is one of the biggest factors homeowners weigh when choosing a new entry door, especially if you want something that looks great for years with minimal effort.
+The good news?
+Both fiberglass and steel are low-maintenance options, but they differ slightly in how they age and what they require over time.

 Appearance: Which Entry Door Looks Better?